Height Age P50 Child

 Recumbent length

-A lying-down length measurement, mainly used for infants and children younger than age 2.
+A lying-down length measurement, mainly used before age 2.

 Standing height

-An upright stature measurement, mainly used from age 2 onward.
+An upright stature measurement, usually used from age 2 onward.

 Reference family

-The growth-chart population and modeling approach used for comparison, such as WHO-style, CDC-style, or hybrid continuity.
+The growth-chart population and modeling approach used for comparison, such as WHO-style, CDC-style, or hybrid.

 Stature corridor

-The selected low and high percentile screen lines used to flag whether the current height is outside or close to a review boundary.
+The selected low and high percentile screen lines used to flag whether height is outside or near a review boundary.

 References: